This post may contain affiliate links. Please read our disclosure policy.

 Never lose this recipe!
 Get it in your inbox now.
 Plus, get weekly recipes for delicious single serving meals – all for free.

-3. Spread half of the mozzarella cheese in the mushroom cap.
-Top with tomato slices, the black olives, and some of the chopped basil.
+3. Put half of the mozzarella cheese inside the mushroom cap, followed by tomato slices, black olives, and a bit of the chopped basil.

 four photos of a portobello mushroom with cheese, olives, and tomatoes on a baking sheet.

-Return to the oven and bake for 20 minutes, or until the cheese melts and is golden.
+1. Place it back in the oven and bake for another 20 minutes, or until the cheese is fully melted and turns a golden brown color.

 a single mushroom pizza on a baking sheet with melted cheese covering the edges of the crust.